rocket-media/slate/source/includes/_configuration.md

 Environment-specific config settings can be added to the `./rocket-forms/.env` file.
 Allowable options are:

 * `APP_ENV=local` By default, your local install will set the app environment to `local`.
-As such, forms will not be submitted to Wufoo; rather you'll see some debug info dumped to the console.
-If you want to actually test submission to Wufoo, change this value to `production`.
+As such, forms will not be submitted to Wufoo (or Service Titan, or Stripe, etc.); rather you'll see some debug info dumped to the console.
+If you want to actually test submission to Wufoo (and other services), change this value to `production`.
 * `REQUEST_KEY_ERROR_USES` By default, a request key is valid for `5` erroneous requests.
 If you wish to adjust this value, you can set it like `REQUEST_KEY_ERROR_USES=10`.

 The other values in this file are used by the app, but can, for the most part, be left alone and don't need to be changed: